ascherer/cwebbin/README.txt

      the C++ features of version 3.1.
 The fifth example program is a simple text converter for files with extended character codes of ISO-Latin-1, PC-850, MAC 8-bit font, and HP 8-bit font.

+   - [GENERAL] The latest release of CWEBbin is fully compatible with the "TeX Live" system.  'cwebbin.spec' and 'Makefile.unix' are prepared to work with the '--with texlive' option.
+This appends and merges the *-texlive.* change files and creates a set of *-w2c.ch change files and an extended comm-foo.h @include file.
+These files are drop-in replacements for the hand-coded files used in the TL ecosystem.

    - [AMIGA] Two AREXX scripts for use with the CygnusEd Professional Editor were added to this package, one for CTANGLE and CWEAVE, localized with